SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_VSAT/VSAT_EPM_Topology.md

 ## Topology chain

-Below you can find an overview of the different chains the VSAT EPM Solution offers and can be accessed in the *Topology* tree and their subsequent entities available at each branch.
+Below you can find an overview of the different chains the VSAT EPM Solution offers, which can be accessed in the *Topology* tree, and the subsequent entities available in each branch.

 ![Topology Tree](~/user-guide/images/Topology_Tree.png)